Olevi-id/ip-idp-documentation/_pages/h-mgmForms/0-management-interface.md

 While created, the creator of the Group becomes Group admin.
 Group admins can accept or deny Group memberships.
 People get access to a Group only after admin has accepted the request.
 Group admin can also remove member from the Group at any time.

 Group admins see list of members in the Group and their identifiers and some personal data of the members.
-Group admins and members become informed of their personal data processing from a Privacy Policy that the Management Interface client has published or in case of general Olevi instances, from [Olevi Pricvcy Policy](https://www.olevi.fi/tietosuoja) document.
+Group admins and members become informed of their personal data processing from a Privacy Policy that the Management Interface client has published or in case of general Olevi instances, from [Olevi Privacy Policy](https://www.olevi.fi/tietosuoja) document.

 Olevi Privacy Policy has been published with CC license so that it is easy for any customer to start planning their personal data processing.
 Read further details from the Privacy Policy document.